Discovery

 One is integrated, cohort-based, airline-pipelined.
 The other is self-paced, modular, independent.
 Same fleet, same instructors, same regulatory outcome — different containers for different lives.

 Each rung is a complete, standalone CAAP license.
-Stop at any rung and fly for the rest of your life, or climb from 45 minutes (Discovery) to airline cockpit (PPL+CPL+IR+ME+CFI).
+Stop at any rung and fly for the rest of your life, or climb from one hour (Discovery) to airline cockpit (PPL+CPL+IR+ME+CFI).
 The ladder is fixed; the choice of how far you go is yours.
+Taking PPL, CPL and Instrument together as one package?
+That bundle is our Professional Pilot Program — the name you'll see on your enrolment.

 Hover to pause.
 Tap any card for full program detail.
 These are CAAP minimums + realistic CAFS averages.
 Tiers are relative — exact pricing comes from a consultation.